-- Senior drivers represent 15.5% of road fatalities (2010). - Older people account for more than 50% of pedestrian fatalities. - Given the expected growth of the elderly population (33% in 2050) and the expanding freeway network, there is an urgent need for initiatives to address training and education needs for older drivers. - Under the license renewal procedure in Greece, a medical examination by two doctors (a generic practitioner and an ophthalmogist) is mandatory at the age of 65.
-The renewal term is three years provided that functional ability to drive is not questioned during that period. - There are currently no educational programs in the public or private sectors to promote safe driving strategies for older drivers.
+- Senior drivers represent 9% of road fatalities (2009). - Given the expected growth of the elderly population (33% in 2050) and the expanding freeway network, there is an urgent need for initiatives to address training and education needs for older drivers. - Under the license renewal procedure in Greece, a medical examination by two doctors (a general practitioner and an ophthalmologist) is mandatory at the age of 65.
+The renewal term is three years, provided that functional ability to drive is not questioned during that period. - There are currently no educational programs in the public or private sectors to promote safe driving strategies for older drivers.